valstat/valstat-rfc/VALSTAT.md

 -->
 ## 3. The Protocol

+By "call" in here we mean the "call" in its most overarching definition.
+This protocol is applicable regardless of the call/response category.
+Remote, Local, Synchronous, asynchronous, direct, message based, RPC, HTTP, or whatever.

 A call/response, software activity guided by a protocol is a paradigm shift.

 *"A paradigm is a standard, perspective, or set of ideas.
 A paradigm is a way of looking at something ...
 When you change paradigms, you're changing how you think about something..."* [vocabulary.com](https://www.vocabulary.com/dictionary/paradigm)

 ### 3.1.
-Conceptual building blocks
+Building Blocks

-VALSTAT protocol is based on a structure returned as a consequence of a call.
+VALSTAT protocol central theme is a lightweight structure returned by "Responder" to the "Caller", as a consequence of a call.

 - `CALLER` is software entity calling the local or remote function or component.
 - `RESPONDER` is a software entity creating a VALSTAT structure to be returned to a `CALLER`